bhnord/activities/README.md

 **04/18 09:30PM - 04/19 01:00AM @ Sweet Cheeks Q**
 Welcome y'all to the Boot Scootin' BBQ Line Dancing Bash at Sweet Cheeks Q!
 <a href="https://www.eventbrite.com/e/boot-scootin-bbq-line-dancing-bash-tickets-1314220331389" target="_blank">info link</a>

+### BEER FEST Party

+**04/19 01:00PM - 04/19 05:00PM @ Time Out Market Boston**
+Head to Time Out Market Boston in Fenway on April 19th for an unforgettable Beer Fest with the finest locally crafted beers from breweries from around New England 🍻.
+<a href="https://www.eventbrite.com/e/beer-fest-party-tickets-1280832146429" target="_blank">info link</a>

+### The Boston Progressive Jazz Festival

+**04/19 05:00PM - 04/20 11:00PM @ Arts at the Armory**
+The Boston Progressive Jazz Festival makes its return on 4/19-4/20 at Arts at the Armory in Somerville!
+<a href="https://linktr.ee/bpjf" target="_blank">info link</a>

 ### Puppy Yoga + Meet & Greet